Maxi-Mega/go_proxy/README.md

 # Go Proxy

 This project is a golang written proxy, that redirect received request to a precise host.
-The proxy is able to listen https requests, if certifications file are provided.
+The proxy is able to listen to https requests, if certification files are provided.

 A Yaml configuration file can be provided to replace command line arguments.
 It also contains a "headers" part which is used to allow, block, replace or set headers in each request.
 The config file also provide a "url-blocking" part for